Shrinidhi01-jainuniv/java-100dayschallenge/README.md

 📌Day 14: Find the Sum of Prime Numbers in a Given Range Using a do-while Loop

 Problem Statement: Write a Java program to find the sum of prime numbers in a given range using a do-while loop

+📌Day 15: Print the Fibonacci Series Up to a Given Number Using a for Loop

+Problem Statement: Write a Java program to print the Fibonacci series up to a given number using a for loop.

+📌Day 15: Find All Prime Numbers in a Given Range Using a for Loop

+Problem Statement: Write a Java program to find all prime numbers in a given range using a for loop.